ashwani123p/FKApplyDesign/README.md

 feature2 branch contains full code working !!

-on terminal  type
-first this command =>    javac Game.java -d Classfiles second this command =>  java -cp ClassFiles/ learnJava.Game
+if you want to play enhance game enter 1 then program ask from you, if you wanna play or not!! on terminal  type first this command =>    javac Game.java -d Classfiles second this command =>  java -cp ClassFiles/ learnJava.Game